|

 sale that this is no longer the most common course

-part, real estate agents today no longer "find"
+real estate agents today don't "find"

 homes for their clients.
 The Buyer often finds the